 - Finding out how much you could borrow

-When you’ve found a house you want to buy, it’s worth getting a Decision in Principle (DIP) to indicate how much you may be able to borrow before you make an offer on it.
+When you’ve found a house you want to buy, it’s worth getting a Decision in Principle (DIP) to show you how much you may be able to borrow before you make an offer on it.
 Our DIP involves a ‘soft’ credit check, which won't affect your credit score.

 You’ll have the option to request a DIP once you’ve completed our affordability calculator.
 You can do this straight away or within 30 days of receiving your affordability calculation.